A Short History of the Saskatchewan Filmpool and Splice Magazine

 List felt that Saul was responsible for upgrading Splice to the look of a more professional-looking magazine, and included advertising from local businesses as well as the news from local and Canadian filmmakers.

 With my hometown being Saskatoon, I was curious about the friendly rivalry between the two largest Saskatchewan cities.
 List said that this was the Saskatchewan Filmpool and in the early eighties some members moved to Saskatoon, including one of the founding members, Ian Preston.
-Carmen Milenkovich and Ian Reid had the idea of setting up a satellite office in Saskatoon, which sadly didn’t last.
+Carmen Milenkovic and Ian Reid had the idea of setting up a satellite office in Saskatoon, which sadly didn’t last.

 Copy of the 20th anniversary issue of Splice.